Within any Tour step, you have the option of adding two buttons: a primary and a secondary.

 Note: Some of these integration add-ons (Calendly, Delighted, Intercom, Typeform, Custom JS) are only available on certain advanced plans.
 If you're interested in using these, feel free to let us know.

 Using no-button click actions to progress or dismiss the Tour

 It's also possible to determine click-based actions for users to progress or dismiss the Tour, without making use of buttons.
-These can be added form the Add content panel and the current options are:
+These can be added from the panels under Interactions in the Control Panel.
+The current options are: